diondokter/device-driver/book/src/gen-docs/mir-shapes/register.md

 - multiple allowed: `no`
 - supports doc comments: `no`
 ### access
 Limits how the register can be accessed.
-If not specified, the access is `RW`.
+Must be specified unless a `default-access` is set by a parent object.
 ```ddsl
 // access specifier
 access: RW